-Kenyen is a shareholder in the firm’s Mobile office.
-At Maynard Cooper, Kenyen ‘s practice focuses primarily on white collar criminal litigation, complex civil litigation, internal and governmental investigations as well as compliance counseling, including, but not limited to, corporate counseling related to the Foreign Corruption Practices Act (FCPA) and the False Claims Act (FCA).
-Maynard Cooper represents numerous businesses and individuals working in highly regulated industries that are frequent targets of compliance regulatory proceedings and criminal investigations.
+Kenyen is a Shareholder in the Firm’s Mobile office.
+At Maynard, Kenyen ‘s practice focuses primarily on white collar criminal litigation, complex civil litigation, internal and governmental investigations as well as compliance counseling, including, but not limited to, corporate counseling related to the Foreign Corruption Practices Act (FCPA) and the False Claims Act (FCA), and counseling to law enforcement agencies.
+Maynard Cooper represents numerous businesses, organizations, and individuals working in highly regulated industries that are frequent targets of regulatory compliance proceedings and criminal investigations.

 A native of Detroit, MI, Kenyen received his J.D. from the University of Tennessee College of Law and his Bachelor of Arts degree from the University of Alabama.